steambird1/mindustry-c/README.md

 - Any array

 A pointer takes up 2 units of spaces, respectively storing the memory cell and address of the element it points to.

+Arrays might also take up additional spaces to store its previous/next cell of storage.
+Designing memory structure for this strange "cyber-" hardware is hard.